 Introduction to the distribution of people, activities, and environments around the world; geographic patterns and the interaction of humans with their surroundings are emphasized.
+Cross-listed at ANTH 101.
 Course meets multicultural graduation requirement.

 GEOG 220 Introduction to Atmospheric Sciences